Katie-N/MyWebsite/README.md

 ## Developers

-`npm install` to install the dependencies.
+`npm install --legacy-peer-deps` to install the dependencies.
+I had to add the flag to get it to work on newer node versions.

 `npm run dev` to start a development server (with Vite).